-Amongst other things, we develop multi-level management systems to protect critical infrastructure as well as systems for securing key state services against both kinetic and cyber threats.
-Our algorithms develop concepts successfully used in the United States to improve the security of airports, sea terminals, and transmission infrastructure, or to increase the protection of endangered animal species in national parks in many places around the world.
-Furthermore, we build custom algorithmic solutions for crime detection and prevention.
-Finally, we develop AI-based solutions that increase the effectiveness of unmanned platforms in security-related applications.
+We develop multi-level systems for managing critical infrastructure protection, as well as systems for securing key state services against kinetic and cyber threats.
+Our algorithms develop solutions successfully used in the United States to improve the security of airports, marine terminals, transmission infrastructure, and to increase the protection of endangered animal species in national parks in many places around the world.
+In addition, we create dedicated algorithmic solutions for detecting and preventing crime.
+We also develop artificial intelligence-based solutions that increase the effectiveness of unmanned platforms in security applications.

 Our team also develops advanced solutions for various types of unmanned vehicles based on machine learning and other AI technologies.
-Recently, we have been particularly interested in multi-modal methods of communication between a human operator and an unmanned vehicle or a swarm of unmanned vehicles.
-A sample topic in this direction of research involves creating an AI-based planner which is able to understand and implement mission objectives from a plain-word description.
-We are proud to announce that some of our teammates involved in research on unmanned vehicles are participating in a prestigious international robotic competition: “The Mohamed Bin Zayed International Robotics Challenge” (as members of the Nomagic Warsaw MIMotaurs).
+Recently, we have been particularly interested in multimodal methods of human-operator communication with an unmanned vehicle or a swarm of such vehicles.
+For example, this research includes the creation of artificial intelligence-based mission planning software that can understand and implement operational objectives based on a simple verbal description.